rodrigoalvesvieira/algorithms/README.md

 I am very interested in solving problems from Programming Contests, specially the ones found on the [UVa] website.
 If you're interested in my solutions to some of their problems, check out this [repo] of mine.

+## Acknowledgements

+Thanks to,

+* Professor Paulo G.S da Fonseca
+* Professor Katia S. Guimarães.
+Ph.D

+Without these people, instead of little, I would know nothing about Algorithms.
+Also, thanks to the whole Internet, for all the infinite amount of knowledge on the field provided for free.

 ## Copyright

 © 2013-2014 Rodrigo Alves